glitteve/WannaGame-Recruit-2026-Solutions/enum-or-exfil?.md

 <img width="544" height="600" alt="img" src="https://github.com/user-attachments/assets/10543b51-ebca-4618-9e9d-b81c49ddeb98" />

-Is there any secret data (or flag) hidden in the picture?
+Is there any data or even a secret flag hidden in the picture?
 Let's inspect it.
-First, we use `binwalk -e `
+First, we use `binwalk -e img.jpg` and `exiftool img.jpg`, but there isn't any suspicious information.
+Next, we try inspecting it with `steghide extract -sf img.jpg` to extract encrypted secret data, but it requires us to have a passphrase to decrypt the secret data.